robarcand/physical-computing-midterm/README.md

 * SparkFun Micro OLED Breakout
 * RHT03 Temperature and Humidity sensor
 * SparkFun Soil Moisture Sensor

+The moisture sensor was difficult to calibrate.
+The sensor itself is very sensitive and must be calibrated to the particular soil type that you are using.
+As a result, results may vary when used with a different plant.

 The source repository for the MoistureMachine can be found [here](https://github.com/robertsteilberg/MoistureMachine).
 The firmware is linked [here](https://github.com/robertsteilberg/MoistureMachine/blob/master/src/MoistureMachine.ino).